PRE-EVENT AGENDA: March 11th, 2026 | 📍 JW Marriott Miami Turnberry Resort & Spa

 Designed to connect you with the right people to accelerate deal execution.
 These meetings are tailored to deal execution, including getting deals signed, financed, and closed.
 In advance of the event you will be provided with a full list of attendees, so you can choose to meet with the most relevant contacts and evaluate the potential for future business partnerships.

-Join us to celebrate the movers and shakers in the Independent Sponsor space!
-The Awards highlight the innovative work that brings together some of the most unique middle-market deals in the industry.
+The Independent Sponsor Awards highlight the innovative work that brings together some of the most unique middle-market deals in the industry.

-Join us from 8:30 AM for networking over breakfast, the perfect way to kick-start Day 2 with fresh connections and great conversations.
+Join us from 8:30 AM for networking over breakfast - the perfect way to kick-start Day 2 with fresh connections and great conversations.

 Focused on discussing active deals with a funding source, connect with the Independent Sponsors or Capital Providers specializing in investments in the industry sectors and markets you focus on.
 In advance of the event you will be provided with a full list of attendees, so you can choose to meet with the most relevant contacts and evaluate the potential for future business partnerships.